-Figures 3.21 and 3.22 depict designated Special Areas, including protected areas and fisheries conservation areas, and Figure 3.23 depicts EBSAs found not only within the Study Area but also the larger Scotian Shelf area.
+Figures 3.22 and 3.23 depict designated Special Areas, including protected areas and fisheries conservation areas, and Figure 3.24 depicts EBSAs found not only within the Study Area but also the larger Scotian Shelf area.
 EBSAs have been identified based on a compilation of scientific expert opinion and traditional knowledge that was solicited through efforts to support integrated ecosystem-based management efforts on the Scotian Shelf (Doherty and Horsman 2007).
-Using the criteria of uniqueness, aggregation, fitness consequences, naturalness, and resilience, DFO experts identified EBSAs for consideration in a marine protected area (MPA) network analysis exercise to address conservation objectives in accordance with the Oceans Act (Horsman et al. 2011).
-This MPA network analysis is an ongoing process and although many EBSAs in the Study Area may not yet have official protection under the Oceans Act, they warrant consideration for conservation given the ecological and biological significance of the sites.
-It is also likely that future MPAs which could have restrictions on ocean use will be linked to these EBSAs.
+Using the criteria of uniqueness, aggregation, fitness consequences, naturalness, and resilience, DFO experts identified EBSAs to address conservation objectives in accordance with the Oceans Act (Horsman et al. 2011).
+Although many EBSAs in the Study Area may not yet have official protection under the Oceans Act, they warrant consideration for conservation given the ecological and biological significance of the sites.
 Therefore, EBSAs are considered as Special Areas in the SEA process.
-The EBSAs as presented on Figure 3.23 are based on Doherty and Horsman (2007) but have been processed further and some EBSA features that overlap have been refined (hence some EBSAs have been combined); this remains an ongoing process as work on the network analysis continues.
+The EBSAs as presented on Figure 3.24 are based on Doherty and Horsman (2007) but have been processed further and some EBSA features that overlap have been refined (hence some EBSAs have been combined); this remains an ongoing process as work on the network analysis continues.
 DFO (2012d) outlines DFO's ocean planning process and objectives and how updated criteria are being used to help build a bioregional network of marine protected areas on the Scotian Shelf.

 Table 3.24 describes the designated Special Areas in the Study Area and Table 3.25 describes EBSAs in the Study Area.
 In some cases designations overlap (e.g., Georges Bank has been declared a moratorium area based predominantly on its ecological significance, as indicated by other designated conservation and EBSAs in and around the Bank).
-Where this occurs, these designations are described separately in this section as illustrated in Figures 3.21 to 3.32, however they are consolidated in Section 5.2 in the assessment of potential environmental effects.
+Where this occurs, these designations are described separately in this section as illustrated in Figures 3.22 to 3.23, however they are consolidated in Section 5.2 in the assessment of potential environmental effects.